ForgeFlow/ao-odoo/ao_sale/README.rst

   sales users.
 * Set the default Sales Team for a customer. *Customer form > Sales & Purchases tab > Sale section > Sale Channel*.
+* Adds an extended Sales Order report which shows quantity delived and routes in lines.

 Credits